htefera/Scalable-Data-science/Flink Dataset API Task/README.md

 There are two files
 * Core logic is encapsulated in [TaskOne.java](src/main/java/TaskOne.java)
-* with [Application.java](src/main/java/Application.java) acting as driver and main entry point.
+* With [Application.java](src/main/java/Application.java) acting as driver and main entry point

 ## Local: